-Doane responds thoughtfully and purposefully to any reported allegation of sexual misconduct perpetrated against students by other students; employees of Doane; vendors, contractors, other third parties having agreements or other contacts with Doane; supporters of Doane (donors, volunteers, alumni, parents); and/ or visitors to Doane.
+Doane responds thoughtfully and purposefully to any reported allegation of sexual misconduct perpetrated against students by other students; employees of Doane; vendors, contractors, other third parties having agreements or other contacts with Doane; supporters of Doane (donors, volunteers, alumni, parents); and/or visitors to Doane.
 Even when students are not certain about whether they have been subject to or witnessed sexual misconduct, it is important that they feel empowered to report this behavior and have the requisite knowledge of how to do so.
-Any individual who feels that they have been subject to behavior that constitutes sexual misconduct is encouraged to report the incident directly to Allison Baratta (Head of Middle School), Kate Hewitt (Head of Lower School), Ran Holeman (Head of Upper School), George Sanderson (Headmaster), or Dan Williamson (Dean of Student Life).
-In addition, students can choose the make this report to the following designated faculty members: Lacy Hall, Allison Trosko, or Roxane Blow.
+Any individual who feels that they have been subject to behavior that constitutes sexual misconduct is encouraged to report the incident directly to one of the following administrators:

+- Allison Baratta (Head of Middle School)

+- Kath Brandwood (Dean of Student Life)

+- Kate Hewitt (Head of Lower School)

+- Ran Holeman (Head of Upper School)

+- George Sanderson (Head of School)

+In addition, students can choose to make this report to the following designated faculty members: